The MPhys project module descriptors:

 The health and safety of students, staff and other persons takes priority in all circumstances.
 MPhys supervisors are required to take all reasonable measures to provide a safe environment for all project work.
 This is a legal duty and includes: explaining to students any safety issues associated with the project and/or the environment in which it is undertaken; helping students to prepare a risk assessment for their project.

 Prior to commencing project work, every student (theorists are not excluded) must demonstrate their understanding of the health and safey implications of their intended work by completing a standard University Risk Assessment form:

 during the period assigned for completing the background report.
 When the student has their completed risk assessment, the supervisor must check it, including comparing it with a previous risk assessment (if any) and counter-sign it.
-Every student must include a copy of this risk assessment as an appedix to their background report (see below).
+Every student must email the MPhys Project Coordinator a scanned copy or photograph of their risk assessment; the project will not be permitted to proceed until this is done.
 If necessary, it is the responsibility of the supervisor to supply a copy to the Department/College/University Safety Officer, and another copy should be generally available in the laboratory.
 Students should keep the risk assessment in mind throughout their project, and, if necessary, revise it as the project progresses.
-The risk assessment does not contribute to the mark for the report, but the assessors must advise the MPhys coordinator if it is not is present and correctly signed-off.
-The report will not be given a mark and the project will not be permitted to proceed until the omission is remedied.

 The risk assessment process (see previous section) must include consideration of the